Ashlie-G/LuxeEthique/README.md

 ### R18 ###
 Discuss the database relations to be implemented in your application

+The order in which data tables are created is vital when working with Rails to correctly construct relationships and keep with convention.
+To create these conntections, I will utilize foreign keys, which link one table to another.
+As the User is the central data table within my application, this model will created first.
+I knew I would be using devise, so kept the attributes as email and password as these are the sign in credentials that easily work with devise.
+In order to capture a users full details at sign in to be later used primarily for shipping, a data table needed to be created to establish the relationship between the user and user details.
+The user details captures name, address and contact number with the foreign key of the user id.
+User details belongs to user and user has_one user details.
+With the relationship established, the admin can now access the user details from the user.
+The user details will be collected for the data base via the devise registration/sing up form.
+To attach these details to the user, accepts_nested_attributes_for was utilized to establish this connection and collect the information.
+In order to establish the roles of each user, Rolify was implemented on the user model.
+This created two more data tables to enable users to be assigned roles creating a has_many_and_belongs_to relationship between users and user roles.
+This is done automatically with Rolify.
+The next data table that needed to be created was the product listing.
+This model includes product details such as name and price, as well as a boolean value of 'approved' so the admin has control over the listing.
+To establish the relationship with the user, the foreign key was enabled using user:references as the last attribute.
+Each user has a has_many relationship with the product listings data table to create the ability for each user to list as many items as needed.
+One of the data fields that needs to be filled for the product listing is an image field.
+This relationship is established through the has_one_attached component.
+MENTION STATE AND POSTCODE ISSUES??
+With thes relationships established between the data tables, the application is able to function as planned.

 ### R19 ###
 Provide your database schema design